Mansfield District: Elections

 Since the last boundary changes in 2023 the district has been divided in 36 wards, each of which elects one councillor.
 Elections are held every four years.

 Premises

 The council is based at the Civic Centre on Chesterfield Road South in Mansfield.
 The building was purpose-built for the council at a cost of £6.7 million and opened on 1 September 1986.

-In 2023, Mansfield District Council was awarded £20 million of funding from the UK Government for the Mansfield Connect Project, which aims to regenerate the former Beales Department store into a multi-agency and community hub for Mansfield District Council employees amongst other agencies.
+In 2023, Mansfield District Council was awarded £20 million of funding from the UK Government for the Mansfield Connect Project, which aims to regenerate the former Beales department store into a replacement district council headquarters and multi-agency and community hub.
+The building was handed back to the council by the contractor after phase one completion from June 2026.
+A major rationale for relocating administrative staff en mass into the town centre to boost retail trade was mooted by then-mayor Tony Egginton in 2009.

 Geography

 Mansfield and Mansfield Woodhouse form a single urban area, which also includes Forest Town.
 The only civil parish in the district is Warsop; the rest of the district, corresponding to the combined area of the pre-1974 borough of Mansfield and Mansfield Woodhouse urban district, is an unparished area.
 The parish of Warsop contains the settlements of Market Warsop, Church Warsop and Meden Vale plus surrounding rural areas, including areas of woodland which form part of Sherwood Forest.
 Part of the urban area of Pleasley, most of which is in the Bolsover district of Derbyshire, extends across the boundary into Mansfield district.